JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

 //           ~~~ Variable declaration expected.
 ```

-🤔 That's rather unclear.
+🤔 Not the most useful error message in the world.

-This post describes what I did to improve this particular error.
+This post describes what I did to improve that error to be more understandable.
 Let's dig in!

 ## But Why?